Premik/blender_rhubarb_lipsync_ng/dev.md

 * The scaled down icons (32x32) still hard to see.
 Pre-scale different set icons?
 * autoload - complete type-hints
 * Capture panel, optimize, store pref, props etc. directy on the self (same like self.ctx)
-* Register some startup handler to call CueMappingList.buildItems.
-Can't be lazily done from since prop's are not allowed to be changed from the draw method
 * Verify the Dialog file is working
-* copy+paste cue-list, so can be translated to another object
-* Add "null" cue type to indicate un-detected cues?
+* Add "null" cue type to indicate un-detected cues (those red longer than the limit)
-* `layout.prop(mlp, "actions_multiline_view") ` doesn't currently work
+* `layout.prop(mlp, "actions_multiline_view") ` doesn't currently work.
+Should show regular action and shape-key action on two lines

 ## Action selector
 - only from the selected object?